KashuvY/ScratchCV/README.md

 # ScratchCV
-A collection of jupyter-notebooks solving various computer vision tasks from scratch in Python using only NumPy.
+A collection of jupyter-notebooks solving various computer vision tasks from scratch, using only Python and NumPy.